dkandalov/dkandalov.github.io/_posts/2020-07-30-hello-http4k.md

 typealias HttpHandler = (Request) -> Response
 </kotlin>

 So the simplest server in http4k is just a lambda which returns an instance of `Response` with `OK` status and (optional) body content.
-Of course, lambdas can't send/receive HTTP requests over network — for that we need an actual HTTP server.
+Of course, lambdas can't send/receive HTTP requests over the network — for that we need an actual HTTP server.
 Http4k doesn't attempt to reinvent the wheel and instead of implementing its own server/client, it has adapters to integrate with existing HTTP Java servers/clients.
 In this case, let's use `ApacheServer` which is an adapter for [Apache HttpComponents]: